 Our overall purpose is to make sure biologicals is a part of the world communities focus on how the agro industry can adapt to the societal challenges and boundaries within environment and food.
 The network contribution to this is in relation to agricultural production and the environment by generating new business opportunities, improving agricultural production through knowledge exchanges, and by attracting talent to a growing business area.

-The partners – Bayer, FMC, Chr Hansen, Danish Agriculture & Food Council, Danish Technological Institute, Novozymes, Swedish University of Agricultural Sciences, University of Copenhagen and Aarhus University -constitute the Plant Biological Network as a cross institutional collaboration within the area of plant biologicals.
-A secretariat for the network is located at Department of Plant and Environmental Sciences at the University of Copenhagen.
-The network is open to new partners who wish to enter the collaboration.
+The founding partners constitute the core members: Bayer, FMC, Chr Hansen, Danish Agriculture & Food Council, Danish Technological Institute, Novozymes, Swedish University of Agricultural Sciences, University of Copenhagen and Aarhus Universit.
+Together with the ordinary members they comprise the Plant Biological Network as a cross institutional collaboration within the area of plant biologicals.

 What are Plant Biologicals?

 Plant Biologicals are naturally derived products that can serve as biostimulants, biocontrol agents, resistance inducers or biofertilizers.
-They derives from naturally occurring microorganisms, plant extracts or other organic matter.
+They derive from naturally occurring microorganisms, plant extracts or other organic matter.
 They include: